XDooM11/text-based-classification-tool/README.md

 ## Notes

 The classification is based on simple keyword matching, so the results depend on how well the patterns are defined.
-Some file types are only partially supported.
+Text content is extracted only from PDF and DOCX files, while other file types are included in the analysis but their content is not processed.

 ## License